How to Use AI Automation to Improve Your Small Business Website?

 What are the main applications of AI automation?

-There are tons of business niches where AI is being used—ranging from marketing to analytics to full-on business management.
+There are tons of business niches where AI is being used.
+Those range from marketing to analytics to full-on business management.
 For the purpose of our study, we focused on specific areas of application and analyzed what percentage of business websites had access to AI tools in each of them:

 - Content Creation: